 Rooms are light and airy with spacious living/dining rooms opening onto a wide verandah through French windows.
 All bedrooms are en suite, one pair sharing a large wet room with easy access shower .
 Beds are made up, towels and household linen provided.

-Kitchens feature oak units and are equipped to a high standard.
+Kitchens feature oak units and are equipped to a high standard with electric ovens and ceramic hobs( new for 2014).
 There are dining tables both indoors and on the verandah.
 Living areas have 'free view' televisions with DVD players and range of films.

 A log burner, using wood from the farm, gives auxiliary heating for colder weather.

 Wherever possible we use eco products and won 'Green Island Accommodation of 2007'

 The grounds are planted with native trees and many varieties of fruit trees, with a hedge of black, white and redcurrants so visitors can eat fruit in season straight from the tree.
 Having links to local food producers we are happy to direct visitors keen to sample vegetables, meat and fish and cheese with low food miles.